At our law firm you will work and communicate directly with the attorney throughout your entire case.

 what to expect when you work with the mitchell law firm

-Personal injury laws in Birmingham can be complex and are difficult to navigate on your own, especially if you’re also recovering from an injury.
-When you’ve been involved in an accident resulting in personal injury, don’t hesitate to contact us to start the legal process.
+Birmingham personal injury laws can be complex and are difficult to navigate on your own, especially if you’re also recovering from an injury.
+When you’ve been involved in a Birmingham accident resulting in personal injury, don’t hesitate to contact us to start the legal process.
 We always offer a free initial consultation and work on a contingency fee basis – meaning we don’t get paid unless you do.
 When you’re ready to reclaim your life from a negligent party’s mistakes, get in touch with The Mitchell Law Firm, LLC.
+We can help you.